Foso/Jetpack-Compose-Playground/README.md

 ### Project Structure
+* <kbd>androidx_prebuilts</kbd> - This folder contains the Compose Libraries 1.0.0-alpha01 and the Compiler Plugin 1.0.0-alpha01
+I compiled this versions from the AndroidX git repo.
+Because Compose is still in early alpha stage, Google doesn't offer any binaries online.
+In the AndroidX repo, Compose is used with a special Kotlin compiler "1.3.30-compose-20190503", but i figured out, it is also working with the Kotlin compiler v1.3.40-eap-21.

 * <kbd>app</kbd> - Base android project directory
 * <kbd>compose</kbd> - a android library module that is using the compose libraries.
-It contains
+It contains my example/test functions and the demo classes i copied out of the AndroidX repo (https://android.googlesource.com/platform/frameworks/support/+/androidx-master-dev/ui/material/integration-tests/)
+Inside the MyComposeApp() you can change the demo page that should be opened

 ## ✍️ Feedback